eebbesen/freerider/README.md

 For example

     $ export CONSUMER_KEY=conkey bin/freerider v -l kobenhavn -f 20 -r 3
-will use your consumer key and retrieve all vehicles withing three miles of a point in Copenhagen, Denmark that are 20 or less fueled
+will use your consumer key and retrieve all vehicles withing three miles of a point in Copenhagen, Denmark that are 20 percent or less fueled

 `location` will default to `twincities` (represent!).
 `fuel_threshold` will default to `25`.